CodeSpace-Team/approaching-a-project-and-version-control-2.0/01_Setting Up Your Project.md

 ### Step-by-Step Guide to Using VS Code

-1. Installing VS Code
+1. **Installing VS Code**

    - Download from the official website: [Visual Studio Code](https://code.visualstudio.com/).
    - Follow the installation instructions for your operating system (Windows, macOS, or Linux).
-2. Opening Files and Folders in VS Code

-   **Open a Folder (Recommended for Projects):**
+2. **Creating and opening files and folders:**

+   - On your computer, create a folder where you want your project to live (e.g., “my-project”).
+To keep things organized, it is recommended that you group all you projects under main folder e.g `Codespace Projects/Practice/my-project`.
+This way you'll have a clear structure like below:

+     ```markdown
+     Codespace Projects/
+     Practice/
+     my-project/
+     another-project/
+     SDF/
+     sdf01/
+     sdf02/
+     ```

    - Launch VS Code.
    - Go to `File > Open Folder`.
-   - Select the folder where your project files (e.g., `index.html, styles.css`) are stored.

-     **Opening Individual Files:**

-   - Drag and drop the file (e.g., `index.html`) into VS Code.
-   - Or, go to `File > Open File` and navigate to the file's location.

-**Tip:** Always open the project folder instead of individual files to keep everything organised.
+   - Navigate to your project folder (`Codespace Projects/Practice/my-project`) and open it.

+3. **Add New Files:**

+- In the Explorer Panel (on the left):
+  1. Hover over the project folder (e.g., `my-project`).
+  2. Click the small **New File** icon (a document with a plus symbol).
+  3. Type the name of the file, including its extension (e.g., `index.html`).
+  4. Press Enter to create the file.
+- Repeat to create additional files (e.g., `styles.css`, `README.md`).
+- For practice, copy snippets of `index.html` and `styles.css` given in section above and paste them to respective files you have just created.
+Leave the `README` file blank for now, it's contents will be filled in the following lessons.

 ## Customising VS Code with Extensions